 Paul Jerome Williams – Chef Lecturer

-Having attended College, I undertook an apprenticeship at the Dragon Hotel Swansea during which time I successfully obtained a range of professional cooking/culinary qualifications.
-I have travelled throughout Europe working in city centre hotels in Frankfurt, Munich, Copenhagen and Berlin where I gained vast experience in European cuisine and kitchen management.
+Having attended college, I undertook an apprenticeship at the Dragon Hotel Swansea during I successfully obtained a range of professional cooking and culinary qualifications.
+I traveled throughout Europe working in city centre hotels in Frankfurt, Munich, Copenhagen, and Berlin where I gained vast experience in European cuisine and kitchen management.

-I then travelled Bermuda where I worked in a Resort Hotel and gained further qualifications in hotel management before moving on to Sydney Australia where I continued to gain experience in a series of four star Hotels and restaurants.
+Soon after, I traveled to Bermuda to work in a Resort Hotel and gain further qualifications in hotel management before moving on to Sydney Australia where I continued to gain experience in a series of four-star Hotels and restaurants.

-I subsequently moved back to Swansea and worked at the Holiday Inn and Swansea Marriott Hotel as Executive Chef.
-I was responsible for all aspects of the management of the kitchen which covered the main restaurant, bar, room service and banqueting facilities.
+Eventually, I moved back to Swansea and worked at the Holiday Inn and Swansea Marriott Hotel as an Executive Chef.
+I was responsible for all aspects of the management of the kitchen which covered the main restaurant, bar, room service, and banqueting facilities.

-Whilst at the Swansea Marriott I successfully attained the NVQ assessor qualifications which has seen my progression into Lecturing at this College.
+During my time at Swansea Marriott, I successfully attained the NVQ assessor qualifications which lead to progression in Lecturing at this College.
 I am now a Chef Lecturer which includes coordinating our Level two programmes in Professional Cookery and Patisserie and Confectionary I am also part of the quality assurance team within the Hospitality Department.
 I am also part of the teaching team for VRQ Level 1 Hospitality and FDQ Level 1 Bakery.